-Kudu Coffee offers “an African experience” just off a revitalized stretch of Upper King Street, near Marion Square.
-In addition to the breezy interior, there’s also a spacious patio with a fountain.
+Kudu Coffee offers “an African experience” just off a revitalized stretch of Upper King Street in Charleston, near Marion Square.
+In addition to the breezy interior, they also have a spacious patio with a fountain.

 This taxidermied kudu sits on the coffeehouse’s back wall.